MRK 3561 Marketing Analytics

 - identify suitable data and methods for given marketing decision-problems.

-- use software for data preparation and graphical presentation of marketing data.
+- use the specified software for data preparation, analysis, and graphical representation of marketing data.

-- carry out marketing analytics using real-life data and a statistical analysis package (e.g., SPSS, Excel, JMP, or Marketing Engineering).
+- carry out marketing analytics using real-life data and a statistical analysis package.

-- communicate and appropriately report the results of data analysis for marketing decision-making.
+- communicate and appropriately report the results of data analyses for marketing decision-making.

-- justify decisions-making using the outcomes of their data analysis.
+- justify decision-making using the outcomes of a data analysis and formulate strategy recommendations.